SSWConsulting/SSW.Rules.Content/rules/track-project-documents/rule.md

 ![Figure: Bad Example - You shouldn't look for files on network shares](teams - network share.png)
 :::

+Don't start searching from your start menu either for a program whether that be Notepad, Notpad++, OneNote or even Word.
+This will open the new file locally on your laptop which requires manual copying/sharing later.
+It's easy to forget to do.
 ::: bad
 ![Figure: Bad Example - You shouldn't create files locally first and then copy them](teams - Not from start menu.png)

+Instead create your file in the Team for a start.
+It is immediately backed up and shared to the entire Team.
 ::: good
 ![Figure: Good Example - You can use the files tab in Teams (without leaving the app)](teams - file tab.png)
 :::